archontophoenix/permutations/README.md

 # permutations
-Some proofs in Coq (version 8.4p16) about permutations, including that the permutation relation is transitive.
+Some proofs in Coq (version 8.4p16) and Idris (1.3.0) about permutations, including that the permutation is an equivalence relation.